Moon: Renewed exploration (1990–present)

 China continued its lunar program in 2010 with Chang'e 2, mapping the surface at a higher resolution over an eight-month period, and in 2013 with Chang'e 3, a lunar lander along with a lunar rover named Yutu (玉兔 (Jade Rabbit)).
-This was the first lunar rover mission since Lunokhod 2 in 1973 and the first lunar soft landing since Luna 24 in 1976.
+This was the first lunar rover mission since Lunokhod 2 in 1973 and the first lunar soft landing since Luna 24 in 1976, making China the third country to achieve this.

 In 2014 the first privately funded probe, the Manfred Memorial Moon Mission, reached the Moon.

 Another Chinese rover mission, Chang'e 4, achieved the first landing on the Moon's far side in early 2019.

 Also in 2019, India successfully sent its second probe, Chandrayaan-2 to the Moon.

 In 2020, China carried out its first robotic sample return mission (Chang'e 5), bringing back 1,731 grams of lunar material to Earth.

-With the signing of the U.S.-led Artemis Accords in 2020, the Artemis program aims to return the astronauts to the Moon in the 2020s.
+The U.S. developed plans for returning to the Moon beginning in 2004, and with the signing of the U.S.-led Artemis Accords in 2020, the Artemis program aims to return the astronauts to the Moon in the 2020s.
 The Accords have been joined by a growing number of countries.
 The introduction of the Artemis Accords has fueled a renewed discussion about the international framework and cooperation of lunar activity, building on the Moon Treaty and the ESA-led Moon Village concept.

-The U.S. developed plans for returning to the Moon beginning in 2004, which resulted in several programs.
-The Artemis program has advanced the farthest, and includes plans to send the first woman to the Moon as well as build an international lunar space station called Lunar Gateway.
+2022 South Korea launched Danuri successfully, its first mission to the Moon, from the US.

+In 2023 and 2024 India and Japan became the fourth and fifth country to soft land a spacecraft on the Moon, following the Soviet Union and United States in the 1960s, and China in the 2010s.
+Notably, Japan's spacecraft, the Smart Lander for Investigating Moon, survived 3 lunar nights.
+The IM-1 lander became the first commercially built lander to land on the Moon in 2024.

+China launched the Chang'e 6 on May 3, 2024, which conducted another lunar sample return from the far side of the Moon.
+It also carried a Chinese rover to conduct infrared spectroscopy of lunar surface.
+Pakistan sent a lunar orbiter called ICUBE-Q along with Chang'e 6.

+Nova-C 2, iSpace Lander and Blue Ghost were all launched to the Moon in 2024.